 - Forums and Comments- These venues play host to the highest numbers of context-free links.
 Although they can be valuable—if they’re coming from a verified user, who is sharing them for a legitimate reason on a relevant piece of content, the risk is generally too great on a trusted site.
 Often, they’re just spammy links accumulating under random posts, making your site look bad.

-- Guestbook- Adding links to guestbooks is an old method as few sites even have this function anymore.
+- Guestbook- Adding links to guestbooks is an old method as few sites even have this function.
 However, it used to be popular for sites to have a section where visitors could leave a message.
-This was used as an opportunity for people to promote their own site or product.
-The host had no control over the content posted, so its presence on their site wasn’t meaningful.
+This was used as an opportunity for people to promote their site or product.
+Unfortunately, the host had no control over the content posted, so its presence on their site wasn’t meaningful.
 Google now usually sees these links as spam as well.

 Links From Cheap Or Automated Services